Boey-li/FieldFusion/README.md

 ./externel/blender/blender -b -E CYCLES -P ./scripts/shadow_render.py
 ```

-### 2.6 Compose the scene
+### 2.6 Compose the final results
-- Given the RGB images of the foreground object and background scene, shadow and the foreground accumulation mask, compose the scene.
+- Given the RGB images of the foreground object and background scene, shadow and the foreground accumulation mask, compose the images to get the final results.

 ```shell
 python scripts/compose.py \